Ali-Mikael/Pen-testing/h6-shells.md

 - Source: msfvenom man pages

 ## Target
-`metasploitable3` is todays victim:
+`metasploitable3` is todays victim, fire it up:
 ```bash
 $ vagrant up ub1404
 ```
-More on ms3 [here](<https://github.com/rapid7/metasploitable3>).
-And here's how I [set it up](<https://github.com/Ali-Mikael/Pen-testing/blob/main/h3-EternalExploit.md#setting-up>) using libvirt as the provider.
+More on ms3 [here](<https://github.com/rapid7/metasploitable3>) and how I [set it up](<https://github.com/Ali-Mikael/Pen-testing/blob/main/h3-EternalExploit.md#setting-up>) using libvirt as the provider.

-## ReverC 🐚
+## Reverse 🐚
 Fire up Kali and sraight to man pages we go:
 ```bash
 $ man msfvenom
 ```

-I got the basic idea but didn't know which output `format` to use, so we do:
+I got the basic idea but didn't know which `output format` to use, so we do:
 ```bash
 $ msfvenom --list formats
 ```